Latest update: 2020-04-15 17:22:08

 - a training certificate issued by one or more Member States that regulate the activity of radiophysicist and allow him to carry out this activity legally;

 - where the state does not regulate access to or exercise of the profession, a title attesting that it has received training in preparation for the practice of that profession and a document justifying that it has been engaged in this activity for at least one year in the last ten years Years

 - a training certificate issued by a third state and recognised by a Member State other than France allowing it to legally practise its profession.
 If so, the person concerned must have justified having been active for three years in that Member State.

-To go further Article L. 4251-5 of the Public Health Code.
+For further information: Article L. 4251-5 of the Public Health Code.

 As a health professional, the radiophysicist must, if he practises in a liberal capacity, take out professional liability insurance.